mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ### What do Git/Github do?

-We will cover more on Git/Github in later sections, but for now, know these tools will allow you to keep track of changes to your project over time.
+We will cover more on Git/Github in later sections, but for now, know these tools will allow us to keep track of changes to our projects over time.

 **Note:** *You should explore different IDE's on your own-- you'll see there are many options, both paid and unpaid.
 We're confident you'll see RStudio is well suited to handle more than most of the things you'll want to accomplish.*